-From Clueless to Beverly Hills Cop, not to mention its eponymous soap opera, 90210 is by far and away America’s most recognisable zip code.
+From Clueless to The OC, not to mention its eponymous soap opera, 90210 is by far and away America’s most recognisable zip code.
 Renowned for its many associations with the glitz and glamour of its A-list residents, this small but perfectly formed city in the very heart of Los Angeles hides a wealth of art and design – not to mention historical intrigue – amongst its lush palm tree-lined avenues and perfectly manicured lawns.
 To spend a weekend in Beverly Hills is to immerse yourself in the Golden State’s most iconic six square miles, packed with cooler-than-cool restaurants, galleries and gardens under its picture-perfect blue skies.
-Not just a treat for the avid celeb-spotter or serial shopper, culture vultures will love the relaxed atmosphere of sunny Southern California’s most famous town, blended with a rich history dating back to the spirited days of the Gold Rush.
+Steeped in history and culture, Belle Rice finds there’s far more to this gilded city of stars than first meets the eye.

 Lovers of the ultra-luxe will find no flaws at the Waldorf Astoria, the most recent addition to Beverly Hills’ roster of 5-star hotels.
 Towering over Santa Monica and Wilshire Boulevards, this little slice of paradise has a knock-your-socks-off marble lobby filled with light from its floor to ceiling windows and impressive chandelier.
 Head upstairs to the gloriously spacious rooms and suites and you’ll find all the latest tech – from the iPads that operate your TV and air conditioning to an Alexa on every desk – not to mention the Dyson hairdryer on hand for a super-sleek LA blow dry.
 With pristine beds so comfortable you’ll want to take one home with you, breakfast in your room is a must – if only so you can take in the views of the ‘Golden Triangle’ of Beverly Hills over the sweeping balconies.
 And if you have a head for heights?
 This is the prime location to get your bearings.
 Head up to the rooftop for pre-dinner cocktails at Jean-George’s terraced bar where you can eye up the 360° views stretching for miles, or beat the jet lag with a sunrise swim in the turquoise waters of the cabana-lined pool.
 For a special occasion, book dinner at Jean-Georges Beverly Hills – the French master chef’s LA outpost is handily located on the ground floor of the hotel.